 At Miller & Miller we understand the stress this may cause.
 We are here to guide you through the process, protect your rights and interests and help you to claim any compensation due.

-If your property is included within a proposed scheme the Local Authority (the Acquiring Authority) will write to you setting out their intentions, including plans of the areas they need to acquire or areas they need to temporarily occupy during the works, for the purpose of access and facilitation of the construction.
+Before the Compulsory Purchase Order (CPO) is served, if your property is included within a proposed scheme, the Local Authority (the Acquiring Authority) will write to you setting out their intentions, including plans of the areas they need to acquire or areas they need to temporarily occupy during the works, for the purpose of access and facilitation of the construction.

 The letter should state that the Acquiring Authority will: